Identify visitors

 Caching the visitor ID

-For security and fraud prevention use cases, we recommend identifying the visitor on demand and always using a fresh visitor ID without caching.
+If your use case demands highly accurate identification, we recommend identifying the visitor on demand and always using a fresh visitor ID without caching.

 Caching using Fingerprint client libraries

-The easiest way to cache visitor information is to install the JavaScript agent using one of our open-source client libraries.
-All of them provide caching out of the box:
+The easiest way to cache visitor IDs is to install the JavaScript agent using one of our open-source client libraries like React, Angular, Svelte, or Vue.
+All of them provide caching out of the box.

-By default, our libraries use sessionStorage to cache results, but you can specify a different cache location:
+By default, libraries use sessionStorage to cache results, but you can specify a different cache location:

-You can also provide your own custom cache implementation to the library.
-By default, the cache time limit is 1 hour, and the maximum possible cache time is 24 hours.
-Please refer to the documentation of your chosen library on GitHub for more details.
+You can also provide your own custom cache implementation to your library.
+Please see the documentation of your chosen library on GitHub for more details.

 Custom cache

-If you are not using one of our libraries, you can implement your own caching using sessionStorage, localStorage, or client-side cookies.
-The general principle is always the same:
+If you are using the JavaScript agent directly without one of our client libraries, you can implement your own caching.
+We recommend using sessionStorage, but the general principle is the same for any cache storage:

 - Check if your cache storage contains a